2003 Camp Pennsylvania attack: Background

 Akbar was born Mark Fidel Kools on April 21, 1971, and grew up in Watts, Los Angeles, California.
 His father, John Kools, converted to Islam while in prison on a gang-related charge, and changed his surname to Akbar before his release in 1974.
 Akbar's mother later converted to Islam before marrying William M. Bilal, also a Muslim convert.
 She took the name Quran Bilal.
 She changed her son's name to Hasan Karim Akbar, to reflect his father's surname and their religion.
 He was raised from a young age as a Muslim.
 In 1988, Akbar was admitted to the University of California, Davis.
 He graduated nine years later in 1997 with Bachelor's degrees in both Aeronautical and Mechanical Engineering.
-The university said that Kools had stopped and restarted his studies during those years, lengthening the time it took him to complete his degrees.
+The university said that Akbar had stopped and restarted his studies during those years, lengthening the time it took him to complete his degrees.
 He participated in the Reserve Officers' Training Corps during college, but did not receive a commission.
 Deeply in debt, he joined the Army as an enlisted member.

-A few years later, Akbar was a sergeant (E-5) and a combat engineer assigned to Company A, 326th Engineer Battalion, 101st Airborne Division.
+A few years later, Akbar was an E-5 sergeant and a combat engineer assigned to Company A, 326th Engineer Battalion, 101st Airborne Division.
 By March 2003, elements of the division were staging at Camp Pennsylvania, a U.S. military encampment in the Northern desert of Kuwait, in connection with the upcoming invasion of Iraq.
 In the early morning hours of March 23, 2003, Akbar turned off a power generator which was operating lights in the area where the attack occurred.
 Next, Akbar threw four M67 fragmentation hand grenades into three tents in which other members of the division were sleeping, causing numerous injuries.
 In the resulting chaos, Akbar also fired his M4 rifle at fellow soldiers.
 Army Captain Christopher S. Seifert, assistant S-2 (intelligence and security officer) of the 1st Brigade, 101st Airborne Division and Idaho Air National Guard Major Gregory L. Stone, a member of the 124th Air Support Operations Squadron, were killed.
 Seifert, age 27, was fatally shot in the back, while Stone, age 40, suffered 83 shrapnel wounds.
 Fourteen other soldiers were injured.